about Us

 Middle School Students & Families:

-Take some time now to explore our Powhatan Middle School Scheduling Website to learn more about the scheduling process, timelines, and available courses for your student.
+As we start the second semester, we are underway with the course scheduling process for the 2026-2027 school year.
+Please take some time now to explore our Powhatan Middle School Scheduling Website to learn more about the scheduling process, timelines, and available courses for your student.

 High School Students & Families:

-Students are asked to do the best they can and come prepared with any questions they might have to their one-on-one scheduling meeting.
 Counselors will review their requests and help them to make any adjustments to be sure they are on track for graduation, for their specific diploma as well as for their future college and career goals.

 Interested in CodeRVA for high school?